 - 2 teaspoons white cane sugar

-- 1 shot of white rum (good US or Puerto Rico brand, Cubans typically use Havana Club 3 year white rum)
+- 1.5 ounces white rum Good US or Puerto Rican brand, Havana Club 3 year white rum

-- In each glass: add 2 teaspoons white cane sugar, and the juice of half a lime.
+- In each glass: add 2 teaspoons of white cane sugar and the juice of half a lime.
 In Cuba, they don't place the lime into the glass, just the lime juice!

-- Next place one long mint stem into each glass and simply muddle (push down and twist) the bottom of the mint stem into the sugar and lime juice.
-Two reasons for this: one you don't get a strong bitter taste when you over muddle the mint leaves, and they stay pretty and green not brown and bruised.
-(This tip came from the bartenders we met on our trip and was confirmed with my good friend Abel who travels Cuba extensively with tourists, and this Cuban knows a thing or two about mojitos!)
+- Place one long mint stem into each glass.
+Now muddle, simply push down and twist the bottom of the mint stems.
+NOT THE LEAVES into the sugar and lime juice.
+This way, you don't get a strong bitter taste when you over-muddle the mint leaves, AND they stay pretty and green not brown and bruised!

 - Next, add 1- 2 shots of good white rum, and 3 drops of aromatic bitters.

 - Add few ice cubes, in Cuba they don't add lots of ice because it is not commonly used, pour in sparkling water, add mint garnish, stir, and sip away!